Symbols of the European Union: Europe Day

 "Europe Day" is an observance on 9 May, adopted along with flag, anthem and motto in the European Communities summit of 1985.

 It was chosen to commemorate the date of the 1950 Schuman Declaration, the proposal to pool the French and West German coal and steel industries.

 Observance of "Europe Day" by national and regional authorities of member states greatly increased following the establishment of the EU in 1993.
 Germany in particular has gone beyond celebrating just the day, since 1995 extending the observance to an entire "Europe Week" (Europawoche) centered on 9 May.

 Choice of the date of foundation of the European Coal and Steel Community rather than that of the EU itself established a narrative in which Schuman's speech, is presented as anticipating the "ever closer union" pursued in later decades as historical inevitability or "vocation" of the EU.

 Motto

 Unity in Diversity was adopted as the European Union's motto on 4 May 2000 following a contest called A motto for Europe.
 It's inspired by a Latin-language motto by Nobel prize winner Ernesto Teodoro Moneta: In varietate unitas! or In varietate concordia! and it was selected from entries proposed by school pupils and then accepted by the President of the European Parliament, Nicole Fontaine as Diversité dans l'unité.
 In 2004, the motto was written into the English-language version of the failed European Constitution (article I-8 about the EU's symbols) as United in Diversity, and now appears on English language official EU websites as United in diversity.

 The European Union motto was translated into all 23 official languages in 2004.

+Symbols of European Union institutions

+Several institutions, advisory bodies and agencies within the European Union have adopted distinct emblems and logos to represent themselves: